-A fun and scenic technical canyon just outside Zion National Park, DED is far from the madding crowd, has a delightfully remote feel to it, and two nice raps down amazing flutes.
+A fun and scenic technical canyon just outside Zion National Park, DED is far from the madding crowd and has a delightfully remote feel to it including two nice raps down amazing flutes.
 Canyoneers will need to be proficient in natural anchor techniques.
 No permit required.
-Since the canyon faces north and is a long way up the North Fork road, DED is unlikely to be accessible in spring until all snow is melted and the road dried out.
+Since the canyon faces north and is a long way up the North Fork road, DED is unlikely to be accessible in spring until all snow is melted and the road dries out.

 The technical part of the canyon is fairly short and straightforward.
 This canyon is more of a “tour” than a “challenge”.